srcery-colors/srcery.sh/README.md

 npm start
 ```

-Runs a live reload vite server, see `stdout` for port
+Runs a live reload Vite server, see `stdout` for port

 ### Github token